AVSLab/basilisk/doc/bskReleaseNotes.md

 ## In Progress Features
 * new Python packaging of the Basilisk modules
 * ability to integrate custom Basilisk modules that are kept outside of the core Basilisk folder
+* new CSS based sun-heading estimation modules
 * more integrated BSK scenarios and tutorials
 * GPU based methods to evaluate solar radiation pressure forces and torques
 * atmospheric drag evaluation using multi-faceted spacecraft model
+* new multi-threaded Monte-Carlo simulation capability that takes advantage of multi-core processors

 ## Version 0.1.5
 <ul>